Premises Liability Attorneys in Tampa

 “Slip-and-fall” is a term for personal injuries that are caused when a person slips and falls on a floor, sidewalk, stair or other surface.
 Homeowners and building owners, as well as those who run or own parking lots, apartment buildings or hotels, are responsible for injuries resulting from slip-and-falls or other accidents on the premises.
 In some cases, the manager or person who controls the building or area may also be liable.

 A slip-and-fall accident may be caused by many things, including:

-- an uneven floor
+- An uneven floor

-- a slippery floor surface
+- A slippery floor surface

-Additionally, state workers compensation laws usually govern lawsuits brought by employees against employers.
-Under these “workers comp” laws, employers are held strictly liable for injuries suffered by employees.
-In return for this strict liability, the workers compensation statute limits the amount of damages that an employee can recover.
+Additionally, state workers’ compensation laws usually govern lawsuits brought by employees against employers.
+Under these workers’ comp laws, employers are held strictly liable for injuries suffered by employees.
+In return for this liability, the workers’ compensation statute limits the amount of damages that an employee can recover.

 Sometimes the government is responsible for keeping premises safe.
 For example, the city is responsible for maintaining a public parking lot it owns.
 If you slip on broken pavement in the city’s parking lot, the city government may be liable for your injuries.
-However, there are strict rules usually applying to lawsuits brought against federal, state, and local governments.
+However, there are strict rules usually applying to lawsuits brought against federal, state and local governments.